vossenv/pt-configuration/README.md

 	-y yes to all prompts
 ```

+Run the script with no user interaction:

+`sudo ./install.sh` -n pt-service-name -y

 **Important Note**

 The profit trailer ports should be set from within the application (default should be 8081/8082).